IsaacSchemm/casthelper.exe/README.md

-If you are developing a web application and you want your users to be able to use Cast Helper, I would suggest looking at the Accept header and checking if the client prefers video/mp4 over text/html.
+If you are developing a web application and you want your users to be able to use Cast Helper, I would suggest looking at the Accept header and checking if the client prefers audio/x-mpegurl over text/html.

-To allow the user a choice of multiple items in Cast Helper 1.2+, have your server return an M3U mformatted playlist as an HTTP 300 response with a content type of audio/mpegurl.
-(Do not use an HTTP 200 status code, or Cast Helper will assume the file is an HLS stream.)
+To allow the user a choice of multiple items in Cast Helper 1.2+, have your server return an M3U formatted playlist (which is not a valid HLS playlist) with a content type of audio/mpegurl and an HTTP 300 status code.